RadoKyselak/deciphering-text/README.md

 To change the text being displayed, simply change the words in line 73 on index.html.
 Note that you will have to copy the code elsewhere before being able to edit it.
 `<h1 data-value="INSERT TEXT HERE">INSERT TEXT HERE</h1>`

+Leave a ⭐ for this project if this is helpful.